ntop/ntopng/fuzz/README.md

 Additional sanitizers can be enabled by passing the specific flags in `CFLAGS` and `CXXFLAGS`

+## Runtime configuration

+Some of the fuzzing targets require a particular directory structure to run correctly.
+In order to satisfy all the targets it is strongly suggested to create the following directories in the same path where the targets are launched:

+ - `install`
+ - `data-dir`
+ - `docs`
+ - `scripts`
+ - `scripts/callbacks`

 ## Examples

 **Remember** to run all the commands from the project root directory